Driven by

 DURING MILLIONS OF YEARS

-IN INTERPLAY
+IN THE INTERPLAY

-SHINE AND CLARITY
+BRILLIANCE AND CLARITY

 LAW AND BEAUTY